The Angriest Man in Brooklyn: Plot

 When Henry regains consciousness, he goes to the Brooklyn Bridge, intent on jumping off.
-Sharon finds him there, apologizes for her earlier behavior, admitting she has no idea when he might die.
-She begs him not to jump, saying that her career—and by extension her life—will be over if he does.
+Sharon finds him there and apologizes for her earlier behavior, admitting that she has no idea when he might die.
+She begs him not to jump, saying that her career—and, by extension, her life—will be over if he does.

 Henry still leaps off the bridge, however, and Sharon rushes to the river, dragging him to shore.
-He realizes it's his second chance and asks her to help him make things right with his family.
-Checking her watch, he sees he has only nineteen minutes left.
-Sharon hails a cab, driven by the same cabbie who hit Henry that morning.
+He realizes it is his second chance, and asks her to help him make things right with his family.
+Checking her watch, he sees that he has only nineteen of the ninety minutes remaining.
+Sharon hails a cab, but it is driven by the same cabbie who hit Henry that morning.
 The men begin to fight, but she momentarily blinds the driver with pepper spray and they take off in his cab.

 Driving to the Brooklyn Dancing Academy, Henry finds Tommy sitting alone.
 They begin to dance, just like when Tommy was a little boy.
-After sharing this moment with his son, Henry informs Sharon that he does not want to know when he will die; he only wants to know that he will try and lead a better life and that they can both find happiness.
-He then collapses on her shoulder, exhausted.
+After sharing this moment with his son, Henry informs Sharon that he does not want to know when he will die.
+He will try to lead a better life with his remaining time, and both he and the doctor can find happiness.
+He rests his head on her shoulder, exhausted.
 Henry goes to the hospital and lives for another eight days, giving him time to share special moments with his family.

-One year later after Henry's death, Bette, Tommy, Aaron, and Sharon are together on a ferry, celebrating his life on a ferry, spreading his ashes on the East River.
-The captain of the cruise ship tells them it's illegal, but they berate him in Henry's honor.
+One year after Henry's death, Bette, Tommy, Aaron and Sharon are together on a ferry celebrating his life and spreading his ashes on the East River.
+The captain of the cruise ship tells them that it is illegal, but they berate him in Henry's honor.

 Cast

 Reception

-On review aggregation website Rotten Tomatoes the film holds an approval rating of 9% based on 32 reviews, with an average rating of 3.43/10.
-On Metacritic the film has a weighted average score of 21 out of 100, based on 13 critics, indicating "generally unfavorable reviews".
+On review aggregation website Rotten Tomatoes, the film holds an approval rating of 9%, based on 32 reviews, with an average rating of 3.40/10.
+On Metacritic, the film has a weighted average score of 21 out of 100, based on 13 critics, indicating "generally unfavorable" reviews.

-Peter Debruge of Variety called the film "A schmaltz opera that indulges Robin Williams' most melancholy tics and themes."
+Peter Debruge of Variety called the film "a schmaltz opera that indulges Robin Williams' most melancholy tics and themes".

-William Bibbiani at Craveonline found positives in the film stating: "There’s a manic energy to this premise, the dogged efforts of a particularly screwed individual stymied at every turn, that evokes warm, funny memories of similar screwball stories."
+William Bibbiani at Craveonline found positives in the film, stating, "There’s a manic energy to this premise, the dogged efforts of a particularly screwed individual stymied at every turn, that evokes warm, funny memories of similar screwball stories."